NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

-By enforcing the above dependencies, \sstx{} controls the sending of responses so that the transactions which form the subtle interleaving are serialized in their real-time order.
+By enforcing these dependencies, \sstx{} controls the sending of responses so that the transactions which form the subtle interleaving are forced to take effect in their real-time order.
 For instance, in Figure~\ref{fig:challenge}, server $A$ cannot send the response of $\textit{tx}_1$ until $\textit{tx}_3$ has been committed (assuming at least one of them writes to $A$).
-As a result, any transaction $\textit{tx}_2$ that begins after $\textit{tx}_1$ receives its response, i.e., $\textit{tx}_1 \rt \textit{tx}_2$, must be executed after $\textit{tx}_1$, and thus after $\textit{tx}_3$ as well because all requests of $\textit{tx}_3$ have at least been executed when any of $\textit{tx}_2$'s requests arrive and the server always execute transactions in their arrival order.
-This results in a total order, $\textit{tx}_3 \ex \textit{tx}_1 \ex \textit{tx}_2$, which respects the real-time order, enforcing \cref{invariant:rt}, as shown in Part~\ROM{3} of Figure~\ref{fig:challenge}.
+As a result, any transaction $\textit{tx}_2$ that begins after $\textit{tx}_1$ receives its response, i.e., $\textit{tx}_1 \rt \textit{tx}_2$, must be executed after $\textit{tx}_1$, and thus after $\textit{tx}_3$ as well.
+In detail, $\textit{tx}_2$'s execution on each server is after it begins, which is after $\textit{tx}_1$ ends, which is after $\textit{tx}_1$'s response is sent, which is after $\textit{tx}_3$ commits, which is after $\textit{tx}_3$ executes on each server.
+This results in a total order $\textit{tx}_3 \ex \textit{tx}_1 \ex \textit{tx}_2$, which respects the real-time order of \cref{invariant:rt}, as shown in Part~\ROM{3} of Figure~\ref{fig:challenge}.